PhilpSimmons/PhilpSimmons.github.io/_posts/2017-12-28-Hello-World.md

 categories: Blogs
 ---

 There are several interesting blogs on the internet that are relevant to my field (I put a few examples in the list below).
 You’ll see that because these authors post rather frequently and each has a different area of expertise, it can become slightly overwhelming trying to keep up.
 There’s no problem with this, I/O Psychology is a multidisciplinary field.
 However, I do I find myself longing for a slice of the internet that contains a collection of content catered specifically to my interests.
-To fill this gap, I decided to start “Construct Validated”, which I hope it will become a mix of statistics, programming, and research methodology content from the perspective of an Industrial Organizational Psychologist.
+To fill this gap, I decided to start “Construct Validated”, which I hope will become a mix of statistics, programming, and research methodology content from the perspective of an Industrial Organizational Psychologist.

 - [Steven Guyen][link1]
 - [Neoacademic][link2]